 Ten of those were two-goal hauls, including in each of the last six league games where he scored.
 On top of that there was a devastating four-goal salvo in the second half of Dortmund’s 5-2 win away at Hertha Berlin on Matchday 8.
 That made him the youngest player to ever score four times in a Bundesliga match.

 Looking at his 43-game Bundesliga career as a whole, Haaland is going at almost a goal a game with 40 strikes in total.
 The only player who’s ever had more from their first 43 appearances was the great Uwe Seeler with 41.

-Still only 20 until 21 July, he’s the highest-scoring U21 player in Bundesliga history, surpassing teammate Jadon Sancho’s record of 36, and the youngest to reach goals 31 through 40.
+Having only turned 21 on 21 July, he’s the highest-scoring U21 player in Bundesliga history, surpassing teammate Jadon Sancho’s record of 36, and the youngest to reach goals 31 through 40.